ARM-DOE/sts/README.md

   dirs: # Incoming directory configuration; relative to $STS_HOME or $PWD if not absolute
-    stage : data/stage # Directory to stage data as it comes in; appends "/{source name}" final : data/in    # Final location for incoming files; appends "/{source name}" logs  : data/log   # For log files; appends "incoming_from/{source name}" and "messages"
+    stage : data/stage # Directory to stage data as it comes in; appends "/{source name}" final : data/in    # Final location for incoming files; appends "/{source name}" logs  : data/log   # Root directory for logging logs-in   : in   # Appended to root logs dir for logging of files sent (DEFAULT: incoming_from); appends /{source}
+    logs-flow : flow # Appended to root logs for error/info/debug messages (DEFAULT: messages)
   server: # Server configuration.
     http-port     : 1992 # What port to listen on
     # HTTPS can be disabled by removing or commenting out the following two lines: